Fresh foods help Morrisons win wary shoppers

 "A resilient performance," said Shore Capital analyst Clive Black, who nudged up his full-year profit forecast by 23 million pounds to 925 million.

-At 2:40 p.m., Morrisons shares were up 3.6 percent at 299.9 pence.
-The stock has outperformed the STOXX Europe 600 .SXRP retail index by over 28 percent this year.
+At 8:58 a.m., Morrisons shares were up 0.48 percent at 290.8 pence, slightly outperforming the STOXX Europe 600 .SXRP retail index.
+The stock has outperformed the index by 28 percent this year.

 Despite its solid sales performance, some analysts are concerned about Morrisons prospects as it has lagged rivals in entering faster-growing online and convenience store markets, and has no plans to expand abroad.

-Philips, however, said the group was encouraged by the results of its pilot convenience stores.
+Philips said the group was encouraged by the results of pilot convenience stores.